-Agency Response: At this time with the Agency has had significant reorganization and re-focusing its development efforts, a five year forecast will be developed in 2018.
+Agency Response: At this time with the Agency is re-focusing its development efforts, a five year forecast will be developed in 2019.
 A Strategic Plan for the Agency is under development and revision.
 The primary sources of funding are expected to increase in the near future providing alignment with the County Economic Strategic Plan.